Inom-Turdikulov/notes/output/md/zen of python.md

 draft: true
 tags:
 - definition
-title: PEP20 - The Zen of Python
 ---

+# PEP20 - The Zen of Python

 > Long time Pythoneer Tim Peters succinctly channels the BDFL’s guiding principles for Python’s design into 20 aphorisms, only 19 of which have been written down - [@PEP20Zen1999].